Visitors from all over the world come to the Mathis House for the Perfect Cup of Tea!

 Brewing the perfect cup of tea from loose leaves is simple and straightforward.
-There is no right or wrong way to make tea.
+There is no right or wrong way to make tea (except boiling water in the microwave).
 Feel free to experiment and let your palate be the guide.
 Here are some tips for brewing good tea.

 The best tea is only as good as the water with which it is prepared.
 Start with fresh, cold, good-tasting water.
 We recommend using filtered or bottled spring water with natural mineral content that is neither too hard nor too soft.
 Distilled water is not recommended since water purified of its mineral content produces a flat-tasting infusion.
 Never use hot tap water or water that has already boiled for a long time as this will result in a flat and dull tasting tea with little aroma.

 It is important to preheat the pot or cup in which the tea will be steeped.
 If hot water is poured into a cold vessel, the temperature of the water will drop too quickly and the full flavor of the tea will not be extracted.
 To preheat the pot: pour a little of the boiling water from the kettle into the pot and then pour this water off into the drinking cups to warm them.

 Ideally, one rounded teaspoon of dry leaves should be used for every 6 ounces of water.
 Since different teas have widely varying weights, it is important to adjust the number of dry leaves accordingly.
 With lighter weight teas such as large, wiry oolongs and whites, try 2 teaspoons per 6 oz cup.

 Black, Dark Oolong, Herbal - These types are best prepared with water that has come to near-boiling.
 Don't let the water boil too long or the oxygen content will be reduced and the tea will taste flat.